 Blending Together Immigration and Academic Advising Practices

-This webinar has been submitted to IRCC for 1.5 hours of CPD.
+This webinar has been approved for 1.5 hours of CPD.

 This presentation offers international student advisors (ISA) in higher education a view of what is happening in “blended” academic and immigration advising.
 It reviews practice and research in planning the blending of immigration and academic advising and explores the range of issues that advisors will need to consider to be effective in their field.
 This presentation draws on MacEwan International immigration advising model to offer an understanding of the importance of blending immigration and academic practices and implementing them in the advising.
 These practices are key components of ISA’s advising portfolio enabling them to support students to integrate successfully to Canadian academic and social culture.